Wednesday, July 8, 2009

 The supply seller offers free products to those promising to create a unique tutorial using the supplies given.
 Each seller will decide how many items to offer and to any number of people.
 The seller may accept people on a first come-first served basis or may decide to choose from those that apply.
 The seller will come up with all of the details on how this will work.

 The receiver of the item will create something amazing with that supply, while creating a tutorial, taking photos at every step.
 The receiver will post the free tutorial on her blog with a link to the supply shop, and detailing what supplies were used from that shop.
 If you don't have a blog, you may post your tutorial to Craftser, Instructables, or CutoutandKeep.
 It must be posted on a non-commercial site and must be free.
 After you post your tutorial, let the supplier and me know about it.
 I'll post the tutorial here too.
+(Please send me your tutorial through the "submit your tutorial" link on the right.)

 Tutorial creators, please keep in mind that anyone will be free to use your tutorial to create something to sell.
 The supply seller will be allowed to use your tutorial photos in promoting her supply - in listings or blogs, giving you credit of course.